Sound Insulation and related terms, definitions, units etc., ..

 T = reverberation time in the receiving room

-T0 = reference Reverberation Time, 0.5 seconds for dwellings.
+To = reference reverberation time, 0.5 seconds for dwellings.

-single Integer number found by comparing the measured spectrum with the 'standard' curves for airborne and impact insulation.
+Weighted Level Difference (Dw) a single integer number found by comparing the measured spectrum with the 'standard' curves for airborne and impact insulation.

 The Dw value is where the curve meets the 500 Hz curve and the unfavourable deviation is 32 dB.
 Dw will be identical to DnT,w when T = 0.5 seconds.